getbubblenow/bubble-apps/ios/README.md

 In-app instructions will guide you through this process.

-If you want to rewatch the instructions, here is the [iOS Certificate Installation video](https://github.com/getbubblenow/bubble-docs/raw/master/cert_instructions/ios_screenshots/iOS-CA-Certificate-Installation.mp4)
+If you'd like to review the instructions now, here is the [iOS Certificate Installation video](https://github.com/getbubblenow/bubble-docs/raw/master/cert_instructions/ios_screenshots/iOS-CA-Certificate-Installation.mp4)

 ----